juaml/ConfoundLeakage/README.md

 ## What you need
-* python3: please install python and all the requirements (`pip install -r requirements.txt`)
+* python3: please install python and all the requirements (`pip install -r requirements.txt`) ** I did run the analyses again while revising the manuscript using sklearn=1.1 to get some new visualisations So, you need to update to that as well if you want all visualisations to work
 * The data comes from the UCI repository.
 * Computation infrastructure: This repo uses an HTCondor server to submit jobs.
 You can run all scripts manually on any modern machine, but it could take some time without some copute cluster